chimericdream/worldofpannotia.com/src/_spells/animal-trance.md

   savingThrow:        "Will negates; see text"
   spellResistance:    "Yes"
   description:        |
     Your swaying motions and music (or singing, or chanting) compel animals and magical beasts to do nothing but watch you.
 Only a creature with an Intelligence score of 1 or 2 can be fascinated by this spell.
-Roll 2d6 to determine the total number of HD worth of creatures that you fascinate.
+Roll {% die_roll 2 6 0 %} to determine the total number of HD worth of creatures that you fascinate.
 The closest targets are selected first until no more targets within range can be affected.

     A magical beast, a dire animal, or an animal trained to attack or guard is allowed a saving throw; an animal not trained to attack or guard is not.
 ---